andrewSharo/StrVCTVRE/README.md

 conda install -c bioconda pybedtools cyvcf2 pybigwig
 ```

-### 4. Download StrVCTVRE
-Linux users should download the [StrVCTVRE tarball](https://github.com/andrewSharo/StrVCTVRE/archive/v.1.6.tar.gz).
-Other users should download the [StrVCTVRE zip file for Windows or Mac](https://github.com/andrewSharo/StrVCTVRE/archive/v.1.6.zip).

-### 5. Uncompress StrVCTVRE
-Linux users should run tar -xzf \[filename.tar.gz\].
-Windows and Mac users should extract the files from the .zip file.

-Inside the uncompressed folder, you will find several files and a folder called 'data'.
-Please move the 9.2GB hg38.phyloP100way.bw file to the 'data' folder.
-If this is not possible, you will need to provide the path to this file when running StrVCTVRE (see below).

-### 6. Test StrVCTVRE for GRCh38
+### 5. Test StrVCTVRE for GRCh38
-To test that StrVCTVRE is annotating correctly, change your current working directory to the uncompressed folder that contains test_StrVCTVRE.py and run
+To test that StrVCTVRE is annotating correctly, change your current working directory to the StrVCTVRE folder that contains test_StrVCTVRE.py and run
 ```
 python test_StrVCTVRE.py
 ```